Setup a repository

 For a very basic mirroring setup, you can configure a "main"

-repository for your project, and setup your local git
+repository for your project, and setup your local git repo

-to all of your mirrors automatically.
+such that you git push to all of your mirrors automatically.

 Simply setup your local repository as follows: